-There are 4 predictable stages that couples experience in a dating relationship.
-At each stage, there is often a decision (sometimes more thoughtfully arrived at than others) to move forward or to end the relationship.
+There are 4 predictable stages or different phases of dating that couples experience in a relationship.
+At each stage, there is often a decision (sometimes more thoughtfully arrived at than others) to move forward or to end the dating relationship.

-Some stages take longer than others to go through and some people take much longer at each stage.
-Unfortunately, some people don’t fully experience and process each stage as an opportunity for personal growth or to make a healthy evaluation about the relationship or about themselves.
+Some stages take longer than others to accept and go through and some people take much longer at each stage.
+Unfortunately, some people don’t fully experience and process each stage of dating as an opportunity for personal growth or to make a healthy evaluation about the relationship or about themselves.

 Stage 1: Initial Meeting/Attraction

-Dating relationships have to start somewhere.
-The initial meeting may take place over the internet, through friends, in a church or social group, at a party or bar or any one of a myriad of many different places.
+Dating relationships have to start somewhere, and stage one is the first step.
+The initial stage or meeting may take place over the internet, through friends, in a church or social group, at a party or bar or any one of a myriad of many different places.

-Different arenas for meeting allow for different opportunities to get to know each other and see if there is enough curiosity or interest to take it to the next level which would involve arranging a second or third meeting.
+Different arenas for meeting allow for different opportunities for partners to get to know each other and see if there is enough curiosity or interest to take it to the next level which would involve arranging a second or third date.

 Stage 2: Curiosity, Interest, and Infatuation